ak4900/WDXpeak-Note/fastcode/lecture_note.md

 + Concurrency: We expose concurrency in our application
 + Parallelism: We exploit parallelism in our platform

+Concurrency: A sequence of instructions executes concurrently if they execute independent of each other as if they were executed at the same time.

++ They do not need to be executed truly at the same time though.
++ On a single processor computer, multi-tasking systems execute programs concurrently by interleaving their operations such that they appear to execute at the same time.

+Parallelism: Instruction streams that execute in parallel actually execute at the same time

++ Parallelism allows multiple instructions to be executed at the exact same time
++ Parallelism requires multiple processing units, ranging from small pipeline stages up through multithreaded architectures and multicore and multiprocessing systems

+Difference

++ Time
++ In concurrency, at any given time, a single operation is occurring.
+    * High clock rates and clever interleaving can give the illusion of parallelism
+    * All modern desktop/server OS give you this.
+Embedded, maybe not.
++ In parallelism, at a given point in time, multiple operations are occurring.
+    * This is important to distinguish.
+Parallelism means it is extremely difficult (often impossible) to predict the interleaving of instructions.

 ## The process of problem solving:

 + Understand the current state